A person presents a breakdown of ad spend on a screen to a group seated around a table.

 Social Media Strategies: Because Your Cat Videos Deserve an Audience

-Strategies to Stand out on Social Media
+Strategies to Shine on Social Media

 1. Know Your Platforms